Outcomes and Progress

 • Polling and research: Conducted public opinion surveys and research demonstrating the high value Coloradans place on conservation, easements and the tax credit; and demonstrating the strong economic and ecological public return on investment of conservation.
 Learn more.

-• Alternative valuation: Launched a program to develop an alternative valuation method that would give landowners a choice about how to determine a proposed conservation easement value for their property, while maximizing opportunities to conserve wildlife habitat, water resources, healthy soils and other land conservation values.
+• Innovative Conservation Incentives: Launched a program to develop innovative conservation incentives that would give landowners a choice about how to determine a proposed conservation easement value for their property, while maximizing opportunities to conserve wildlife habitat, water resources, healthy soils and other land conservation values.
+Learn more.

 • Remote Monitoring Program: In the pandemic, land trusts and landowners were reluctant to meet in person for annual property monitoring.
 In response, we created a pilot regranting program to enable members to purchase remote monitoring technologies, such as satellite and aerial imagery, to monitor their conserved properties and test the use of these technologies for creating greater efficiencies in the future.
 Learn more.